CalebDevany/DnDallE/README.md

 1. Fill out the character description form with a description of your desired character.
 2. Click the "Generate Character" button.
+3. The application will generate a character image using the DALLE2 API and display it on the screen.

+## Monster Generator

+To generate a DnD character and dialogue:

+1. Fill out the character description form with a description of your desired character.
+2. Click the "Generate Character" button.
-3. The application will generate a character image using the DALLE2 API and display it on the screen, along with a dialogue generated using the ChatGPT API based on your character description.
+3. The application will generate a character image using the DALLE2 API and display it on the screen.

 ## Map Generator